Open Journal project: final report to eLib

 Out.
 Chapman & Hall left the project in March 1998 after

 its acquisition by Wolters Kluwer.
 Although the project has a contact within

 Kluwer, at that late stage no attempt was made to resurrect the arrangement

 with the C&H journals as it would have involved finding a new representative

 from the publisher.

-of Computer Science, an ideal opportunity arose to apply a well-formed
+was approached in April.
+An opportunity arose to apply a well-formed set

 The list of publisher partners involved during